squirrelosopher/parquet-go/README.md

 # ParquetGo

 A fast **Parquet explorer** that runs entirely in the browser.
 Drag a file in (or click to choose one) and get a sortable, filterable, searchable grid.
-Nothing is uploaded; the file is read locally.
+Nothing is uploaded.
+The file is read locally.
 Export the current view back to CSV.

 - **Parquet** read and queried with [DuckDB-WASM](https://duckdb.org/docs/api/wasm/overview).